vinkla/wordplate/README.md

 ## Integrations

+Below you'll find a list of plugins and packages we use with WordPlate.
+Some of these projects are maintained by WordPlate and other are created by other amazing developers.

 - [**Administration UI**](https://vinkla.dev/administration-ui)

   The plugin lets you take control over the WordPress administration dashboard by turning off features you don't use.